 A: As stated in the Global permissions document, any user assigned "Bitbucket Server User" permission or higher, granted to the individual or via a group, will count towards the license limit.
 Bitbucket Server will not allow you to grant the "Bitbucket Server User" permission if this will exceed the license limit while manually adding users using Bitbucket Server UI.
-However, if you happen to exceed the license limit by connecting your Bitbucket Server instance to a User Directory that contains more users than you license allows you to have, Bitbucket Server will display a banner with the content below:
+If you happen to exceed the license limit by connecting your Bitbucket Server instance to a User Directory that contains more users than your license allows, Bitbucket Server gives you a 24 hour grace period to solve the problem.
+A banner displaying the remaining grace period will be shown to all users to raise awareness of the issue.
+If the license is still exceeded after the grace period has expired, Bitbucket Server will display a banner with the content below:

 You have more users than your license allows.